'Nightmare airport' unveils new $3.9 billion terminal

 Courtesy OTG

 Delta is spending around $3.3 billion for the redesign while the Port Authority of New York & New Jersey is pitching in a significant chunk of change too -- about $600 million.
-The terminal is only one part of an $8 billion renovation that's pushing the entire airport closer to Grand Central Parkway.
-Delta is just one phase of the renovation and not the first one either.
-That designation belongs to United's new concourse B; it opened in December 2018.
+The terminal is only one part of a massive renovation that's pushing the entire airport closer to Grand Central Parkway.
+Delta is just one phase of the renovation, and not the first one either.
+That designation belongs to United's new concourse B, which opened in December 2018.

 "Essentially, what we're doing is tearing down the existing Terminal C and D in different parts at different times and building one new modern terminal," says Marzullo.

-The first concourse -- all 105,000 square feet of it -- will be unveiled October 29 with a press conference and ribbon cutting to be attended by New York governor Andrew M. Cuomo, Delta CEO Ed Bastian and Port Authority executive director Rick Cotton.
+The first concourse -- all 105,000 square feet of it -- was unveiled earlier today.
+Along with the governor, Delta CEO Ed Bastian and a slew of other top executives, in attendance were New York Mets' starting pitcher Noah Syndegaard, Mets' owner Fred Wilpon and Mets' general manager Brodie Van Wagenen.
+The Mets' appearance at the event underscored the importance of the airport -- and in fact, the new Delta terminal -- to one of the city's major sports teams.

-The seven-gate concourse sits on the water on the eastern side of LaGuardia and boasts dramatic views of both Flushing Bay and Citi Field, home to the New York Mets.
+The seven-gate concourse sits on the water on the eastern side of LaGuardia and boasts dramatic views of Citi Field, home of The Mets.

-"From a customer perspective, I think the setting and views have the most impact," says Marzullo.

 But the new concourse has more amenities than pretty panoramas: There's a nursing room, for one, and a relief room for dogs, an increasingly popular travel companion.

-In addition, all of the seats at the spacious gate areas are equipped with an electrical outlet, a practically essential item for the modern traveler.
+In addition, all of the seats at the spacious gate areas are equipped with an electrical outlet, a essential item for the modern traveler.
 A given at most major airports around the world, for LGA, it's a noteworthy advancement.

 And, let's not forget about the dining.
 Delta has teamed with the airport hospitality group OTG, its current partner in Terminal C and D, on five concepts including beloved New York cult brands Birch Coffee, H&H Bagels and Juice Press.